kaligraffy/basiccryptmypi/README.md

 # basiccryptmypi
 basiccryptmypi - A really simple kali pi build script to make an encrypted RPi 4.
 With thanks to unixabg for the original script.

-THIS IS A WIP, DON'T DOWNLOAD UNLESS YOU ARE PREPARED TO TROUBLESHOOT
+THIS IS A WORK IN PROGRESS, DON'T DOWNLOAD UNLESS YOU ARE PREPARED TO TROUBLESHOOT

 USAGE